caowens/prework-charles/README.md

 Submitted by: Charles Owens

-IOS101-Prework-Charles is an app that...
-[TODO]
+IOS101-Prework-Charles is an app that changes your background color with a single button.

-Time spent: 4 hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features